GimpelMatheus/AppSec-UserManagementSystem/README.md

   - **Feature/Auth/**: Test cases for authentication and profile management.
 - **resources/views/**: Blade templates for views.
 - **database/**: Contains migration files and seeders.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to modify the paths, URLs, and other specific details according to your project's actual structure and requirements.